 Parts 1 and 3 were identical to each other and the same in all treatments.
-In these parts, subjects faced an individual decision-making task which elicited their willingness to accept (WTA) to cancel donations towards UNICEF for varying stakes.
+In these parts, participants faced an individual decision-making task which elicited their will-ingness to accept (WTA) to cancel donations towards UNICEF for varying stakes.
 In Section 3.3, we give more details on the donation opportunity.
-We employed multiple price lists where subjects chose between varying amounts of money and donations to UNICEF.
-Monetary amounts ranged between ≤ 0 and twice the monetary amount of the donation under consideration, with a total of 21 steps in each list.
-Each subject faced separate price lists for 1, 2, 3, 5, 7, 10 and 15 units of donation, in increasing order.
+We employed multiple price lists where participants chose between varying amounts of money and donations to UNICEF.
+Monetary amounts ranged between $\leq 0$ and twice the monetary amount of the donation under consideration, with a total of 21 steps in each list.
+Each participant faced separate price lists for 1, 2, 3, 5, 7, 10 and 15 units of donation, in increasing order.
 We restricted participants to switch at most once in each price list.
-In our analysis, we set a subject's moral costs equal to the payment at which the subject switched.8 We set the moral costs of subjects who never choose to cancel a donation equal to the upper bound of the multiple price list.
+In our analysis, we set a participant's moral costs equal to the payment at which the participant switched.
+We set the moral costs of participants who never choose to cancel a donation equal to the upper bound of the multiple price list.

-Part 2 varied in the four between-subject treatments.
-In our control treatment (individual decision-making, or MPL), part 2 presented a repetition of the task of part 1 for four times.
-In the three market treatments, four market periods were implemented.
-Part 3 repeated the individual decision-making task of part 1 in each treatment.
+Part 2 varied in the between-subject treatments.
+In our control treatment (employing only individual decision-making tasks, we call the treatment MPL), part 2 presented a repetition of the task of part 1 for four times.
+In the three main market treatments, four market periods were implemented.